i8degrees/redstone-university/src/introduction.md

 ## My Personal Journey & Course Philosophy

-Redstone University is the product of my own adventure learning digital logic and computer architecture—an adventure that started with curiosity and grew into a passion for building, experimenting, and teaching.
+Redstone University is the product of my own adventure learning digital logic and computer architecture.
+This adventure started with curiosity and grew into a passion for building, experimenting, and teaching.
 Every lesson, every build, and every design choice in this course is shaped by what felt intuitive and exciting to me as a learner.
 I’ve structured the curriculum to follow the path that made the most sense to me: building what I wanted to see next, solving the problems that naturally arose, and always striving to make each concept click in a hands-on, visual way.

 **What sets this course apart?**
 - It’s grounded in *real experience*: you’ll follow the same journey I did, learning not just the “what” but the “why” and “how” behind each step.